 This technique, from Harvard researcher Alison Wood Brooks, is remarkably effective.
 When you feel nervous, say to yourself: "I'm excited."

 Physiologically, anxiety and excitement are nearly identical.
-The difference is how we interpret them.
+The difference is interpretation.
+In Brooks' study, people who reframed nervousness as excitement performed 17% better on objective performance measures.
 By reframing, you shift from threat mode to opportunity mode.

 During the Interview